rust-lang/rust/text/0000-alternative-registries.md

     - `features`: a list of the features available from this crate
     - `yanked`: whether or not this version has been yanked

   Within the `deps` list, each dependency should be listed as an item in the `deps` array with the following keys:

     - `name`: the name of the dependency
     - `req`: the semver version requirement string on this dependency
     - `registry`: **New to this RFC: the registry from which this crate is available**
     - `features`: a list of the features available from this crate
     - `optional`: whether this dependency is optional or not
-    - `default_features`: whether the parent crate uses the default features of this dependency or not
+    - `default_features`: whether the parent uses the default features of this dependency or not
     - `target`: on which target this dependency is needed
     - `kind`: can be `normal`, `build`, or `dev` to be a regular dependency, a build-time dependency, or a development dependency

 If a dependency's registry is not specified, Cargo will assume the dependency can be located in the current registry.
 By specifying the registry of a dependency in the index, cargo will have the information it needs to fetch crate files from the registry indices involved without needing to involve an API server.

+## New command: `cargo generate-index-metadata`

-Currently, the knowledge of how to create a file in this format is spread between Cargo and crates.io.
+Currently, the knowledge of how to create a file in the registry index format is spread between Cargo and crates.io.
 This RFC proposes the addition of a Cargo command that would generate this file locally for the current crate so that it can be added to the git repository using a mechanism other than a server running crates.io's codebase.

 # Drawbacks
 [drawbacks]: #drawbacks

-Why should we *not* do this?
+Supporting alternative registries, and having multiple public registries, could fracture the ecosystem.
+However, we feel that supporting private registries, and the Rust adoption that could enable, outweighs the potential downsides of having multiple public registries.

 # Rationale and Alternatives
 [alternatives]: #alternatives

-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
+A [previous RFC](https://github.com/rust-lang/rfcs/pull/2006) proposed having the registry information completely defined within `Cargo.toml` rather than using `.cargo/config`.
+This requires repeating the same information multiple times for multiple projects, and encourages checking in credentials that might be needed to access the registries.
+That RFC also didn't specify the format for the registry index, which needs to be shared among all registries.

+An alternative design could be to support specifying the registry URL in either `.cargo/config` or `Cargo.toml`.
+This has the downsides of creating more choices for the user and potentially encouraging poor practices such as checking credentials into a project's source control.
+The implementation of this feature would also be more complex.
+The upside would be supporting configuration in ways that would be more convenient in various situations.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- Are the names of everything what we want?
+  - `cargo generate-index-metadata`?
+  - `registry = my-registry`?
+  - `publish-registries = []`?